Leslie went and got herself photographed and quoted by ESPN’s website the other day. Very non-typical Leslie. Read it here:

 Check out the jazz band class that Jacob took during winterims at HBHA.
 Winterims are a week of fun “camp like” classes that the students can pick from.
 These happen every year for upper schoolers, the first week after winter break.
 This year they offered a jazz band class, so we loaded up the drum kit, and Jacob got to play with a few of his friends.
 He also taught his own class on 3D Modeling.

-Here’s a panoramic view of my happy place, behind the drum kit in my office/theater/mancave/game room.
-Created using an app called Photosynth.
+Here’s a panoramic view of my happy place, behind the drum kit in my office/ theater/ mancave/ game room.
+Created from 15+ photos using an app called Photosynth, then cleaned up in Photoshop.

 CLICK THE IMAGE FOR THE FULL VERSION